markaren/ros2_moveit_ur_demo/README.md

 A ROS2 workspace showcasing usage of MoveIt with UR robots.

+A Docker setup is included for users who want to interact with URsim or real hardware on Windows.
+See [DOCKER.md](doc/DOCKER.md) for instructions on using Docker.

-This repository contains a `fake_controller` node that allows for testing MoveIt planning and execution without requiring real robots or URsim.
+This repository also contains a `fake_controller` node that allows for testing MoveIt planning and execution without requiring real robots or URsim.
-Works on both Linux and Windows, but Windows users must robostack to ensure compatibility with ROS 2 packages.
+Works on both Linux and Windows, but Windows users must use [robostack](https://robostack.github.io/index.html) to ensure compatibility with required ROS 2 packages.
 See [ROBOSTACK.md](doc/ROBOSTACK.md) for more details.

 > Note: The (optional) CLion integration assumes robostack to be set up at `C:\robostack`.

-A Docker setup is also included for users who want to interact with URsim or real hardware on Windows.
-See [DOCKER.md](doc/DOCKER.md) for instructions on using Docker.

 ## Overview of Nodes in the packages